I was brought up in Manchester, but both parents came from Sheffield – so I’ve never properly understood the War of the Roses!

 My mother studied domestic science, and became a cookery demonstrator (see here for an article about her written in 1949) and then a domestic science teacher – so it’s not surprising that I’m interested in food.

 I studied Agriculture at Reading University, and worked as an agricultural consultant for 17 years.
-I taught in FE colleges for over 17 years and have a site on Improving Learning which has useful tips and sites for teachers and lecturers.
+I taught in FE colleges for 19 years and have a site on Improving Learning which has useful tips and sites for teachers and lecturers.

 My father was an electrical engineer, but became a teacher – like my sister, so it’s not not surprising that I went into education.